 To apply for the KT innovation incubator grant competition, projects must meet the following requirements:

-Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups**.
+Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups** based in Canada.

-Applicants are expected to complete the application form and carry out the project as a team.
+Applicants are expected to complete the application form together and carry out the project as a team.

 **By 'stakeholder group' we mean a specific group of individuals and/or organizations for which this research is intended to impact or have relevance.